8- WHY WE NEED TO BE BORN AGAIN

 Being born again allows us to get on with our place in the will of God.
 Don't camp out in the doorway!
-Entering the door through the new birth is only the beginning of your walk in the spirit.
-You are now part of the Kingdom of God and that is what we study in part two of this course.
-What will that mean for you?
+Entering the door through the new birth is only the beginning of our walk in the Spirit.
+We are now part of the Kingdom of God and that is what we study in part two of this course.
+What will that mean for us?
 It's a promise of adventure for sure!

 SUMMARY OF WHAT IT MEANS TO BE BORN AGAIN

 The Gospel is God's plan to get us back on track.
 If Adam and Eve had not sinned there would have been no need for a new birth because man would not have died spiritually.
 Without spiritual death there would not have been physical death either.

 Because of Satan's work of deception, Adam and Eve sinned.
 Every person since Adam and Eve have inherited their sin nature, and therefore we are all sinners and separated from God.
 That's the starting place for every person born.

 The new birth is the means by which we change families.
 We are "born in Adam" but the new birth enables us to become "new creations in Christ" and to literally start over.